Webinar | January.22.2021 | 6:00pm - 7:30pm (Tokyo Standard Time)Webinar - Recording Available

 Sven is passionate about building a bridge for his clients from Germany to the US and other international technology hubs and to help them succeed in the international market.
 With a dual background in business and law, an entrepreneurial spirit, and experience in over 200 M&A transactions and financing rounds across many industries (including energy, automotive, information technology, commerce and life science), Sven has a unique perspective, which inspires him to find the best strategic and commercially viable solution for his clients.

 Sven volunteers with entrepreneur groups at the WHU Otto Beisheim School of Management and the RWTH Aachen and periodically lectures at the WHU and the RWTH incubation and innovation centers on venture capital financings, start-up growth and corporate venture capital.

 Sven's work has been repeatedly awarded, inter alia

-Attilio Mazzilli is a partner in the Milan office, member of the international Technology Companies Group and Head of the Italian Tech Group.
+Attilio Mazzilli is a corporate partner, member of the international Technology Companies Group and Head of the Italian Tech Group.

-He focuses his practice on advising high growth technology companies and Venture Capital firms in several areas, including corporate and securities law, mergers and acquisitions, and listings.
+His practice focuses on cross-border and domestic mergers and acquisitions, private equity and venture capital transactions.
+He advises high growth technology companies and Venture Capital firms in several areas, including corporate and securities law, mergers and acquisitions, and listings.
 Several standout technology companies and their founders have turned to Attilio, who currently represents the same at all stages of their life-cycle.